DrRoad/pumpitup/README.md

 ### 3. Explore the Data

 * [Jupyter notebook: Explore the data](pumpitup_explore.ipynb)
+  * A basic starting point using R is presented in a tutorial by [DataCamp](https://www.datacamp.com/community/open-courses/drivendata-water-pumps-challenge#gs.UjARtQI)
+  * The main problem with the data is missing values: 12 of the 40 variables have missing data, which needs to be dealt with.
+Exploration revealed some potential ways to do imputation.
+  * Categorical values need to be converted numerical.
+Numerical values might need to be normalized.

 ### 4. Model the data

 * [Jupyter notebook: Preprocess the data I: Get missing gps_height values](pumpitup_missing_gps_height.ipynb)
+  * Using [geocoder](http://geocoder.readthedocs.io/) library to obtain missing gps_height values
 * [Jupyter notebook: Preprocess the data II: Process variables](pumpitup_preprocess.ipynb)
 * [Jupyter notebook: Modet the data I: Optimize metaparameters](pumpitup_model_metaparameters.ipynb)